nkcs-iclab/linglong/README.md

 ### 0.6 (pre-release)

 - The code is now compatible with Python 3.6.
+- Removed the template list from dataset classes.
 - Fixed model saving issue with DeepSpeed models

 ### 0.5